cleitondacosta/react-custom-validation-hook-example/README.md

 ## Validations

 Run this project and fill the form.
-The errors appears onBlur.
+The error will appear on "onBlur" event (if there is any).